TABLE OF CONTENTS

 The throttle position sensor (TPS) is a crucial component in your car's engine management system.
 It relays information about the throttle valve's position to the engine control unit (ECU), which then adjusts fuel injection and ignition timing.
 A faulty TPS can lead to a host of performance issues.
 This guide will walk you through the signs of a bad throttle position sensor, how to diagnose the problem, and how the VD80 BT OBD2 scanner can simplify the process.

-1. The Role of a Throttle Position Sensor
+1. Quick Overview of the Throttle Position Sensor

-2. Signs of a Bad Throttle Position Sensor
+2. Common Signs of a Bad Throttle Position Sensor

 2.1 Engine Performance Issues